Quantum field-theoretic machine learning: Machine Learning with the scalar field theory

 We anticipate, due to the invariance under the $Z_{2}$ symmetry in the lattice action $S$, that the symmetric distribution with $\mu=0.5$ might be additionally reproduced.
 If this feature is not desirable then a local symmetry-breaking term of the form $\sum_{i} r_{i} \phi_{i}$ can be included in the action $S$ to favor configurations that will explicitly reproduce $q(\phi)$.
 The Hammersley-Clifford theorem is still satisfied and results for the symmetric action $S$ and the action $S_{b}$ which includes a symmetry-breaking term are depicted in Fig.~\ref{fig:2}.
 We observe for the symmetric case that while the algorithm has been trained on one of the probable solutions it is able to produce additional solutions that are invariant under the inherent symmetry, whereas this feature has been eliminated for the broken-symmetry case where the probability distribution $q(\phi)$ is explicitly reproduced.

 Markov random fields are widely applied to problems in computer vision, image segmentation and compression, as well as image analysis~\citep{10.5555/2024611}.
 Every problem that is formulated as an energy or lattice action minimization problem can be solved by implementing Markov random fields.
 Since the $\phi^{4}$ scalar field theory satisfies the Hammersley-Clifford theorem and is therefore a Markov random field it can be implemented to complete such tasks.
-We therefore consider as $q(\phi)$ in Eq.~\ref{eq:klimg} the configuration of an image from the CIFAR-10 dataset~\citep{Krizhevsky2009LearningML}, which we will map to the action of the inhomogeneous $\phi^{4}$ theory of Eq.~\ref{eq:finalaction}.
+We therefore consider as $q(\phi)$ in Eq.~\ref{eq:klimg} the configuration of an image from the CIFAR-10 data set~\citep{Krizhevsky2009LearningML}, which we will map to the action of the inhomogeneous $\phi^{4}$ theory of Eq.~\ref{eq:finalaction}.
 In essence, we search for the optimal values of the coupling constants, which describe the local interactions in the $\phi^{4}$ scalar field theory, that can reproduce the considered image as a configuration in the equilibrium distribution of the system.
+We emphasize that the coupling constants $w_{ij}$ relate two adjacent lattice sites and are therefore of utmost importance in uncovering the spatial structure of the image.
 In Fig.~\ref{fig:bird}, results are depicted after training the $\phi^{4}$ theory.
 We observe that by initializing a Markov chain the configurations of the equilibrium distribution converge to an accurate representation of the original image.